Aquatic Plant Identification in Florida

 Keep in mind that not all aquatic plants are bad.
-Yes, some such as hydrilla, fall into the noxious weed category.
+Yes, some, such as hydrilla, fall into the noxious weed category.
 In fact, hydrilla is a non-native or “exotic” weed species considered quite undesirable.
-Other plants shown here may be native plants and are only considered undesirable when they are growing out of control or in places they are not wanted.
-Examples could be cattails, coontail and water lilies.
-In fact, many native species are considered desirable, especially since they can provide many benefits such as wildlife shelter and food, fish and fish food organism cover, absorption of undesirable nutrients, soil stabilization and aesthetics.
-Some native aquatic plants may even be protected.
+Other plants shown below may be native plants and are only considered undesirable when they are growing out of control or in places they are not wanted.
+Examples of these native species include cattails, coontail, and water lilies.
+We often encourage the growth of native aquatic plants because they can provide many benefits, such as wildlife shelter and food, fish and fish food organism cover, absorption of undesirable nutrients, soil stabilization, and even enhanced aesthetics.
+It’s also important to know that some native aquatic plants are protected and should not be removed.

-Before attempting to control or remove any aquatic plants, we suggest that you contact Aquagenix who can identify the “good guys” and “bad guys” and make recommendations that will help you with any problems and at the same time protect the aquatic environment of your valuable lake or pond.
+Before attempting to control or remove any aquatic plants, contact Aquagenix to identify the “good guys” and “bad guys” and make recommendations that will help you with any problems while also protecting the aquatic environment of your valuable lake or pond.

 Submersed Plants